felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I smile when I remind myself of all these memories.
 I had no idea of the vacuum that was growing in my soul.
-Life had given me many abilities, but left me with the impression that new abilities could not be developed.
+Life had given me many abilities but left me with the impression that new abilities could not be developed.
 I had a fixed mindset.

 Unsolved problems have the frustrating habit of building up until they turn into a crisis.
 This